 I am fully aware that offering help to your elderly parent may not be an easy task for you or your parent(s).
 Believe me, I have experience in this matter.

 My mother was a very strong willed and independent woman and getting her to accept help was an uphill battle.
-If you are struggling with this issue as well here are 4 strategies that my family used to deal with our difficult mom.

 - We included our mother in as many discussions and decision making processes as we could.

 - We went with her to any new doctor, therapy, activity, etc. to help ease her fear of doing something new.

 - We accepted the fact that what we could not change was ultimately her decision, her life.